JLWally/steel-power-usage/README.md

 Filters are optional & combinable, so you can answer questions like:

 * What was the average active power for the full dataset?
-* MWhat was the minimum Maximum_Load kWh usage?
+* What was the minimum Maximum_Load kWh usage?
 * What was the daily average from March to May 2018?
 * What was the maximum consumption on Mondays in October 2018?
 * What was the weekend usage in September 2018?